[HISTORY: Adopted by the Town Board of the Town of New Lebanon as indicated in article histories. Amendments noted where applicable.]

 The Town Board, in an effort to promote and foster a harmonious relationship between the residents of the Town of New Lebanon, and to conserve, protect and encourage the development and improvement of agriculture land for the production of food and other products, hereby declares that it shall be the policy of the Town of New Lebanon to provide reasonable notice to prospective landowners that farming activities may occur on neighboring lands.

-Unless specifically defined below, words or phrases used in this article shall be interpreted so as to give them the meaning they have in common usage and to give this article its most reasonable and effective application.
+Except as provided in Subsection B, below, words or phrases used in this article shall be interpreted so as to give them the meanings they have in common usage and to give this article its most reasonable and effective application.

 - AGRICULTURAL LAND